The classification of complete improper affine spheres with singularities of low total curvature and new examples: Introduction

 \item Complete improper affine fronts in $\R^3$ with the total curvature $-8\pi$ and \underline{genus $0$} are the surfaces described in Theorem \ref{tc80}. \item There exists a complete improper affine front in $\R^3$ with the total curvature $-8\pi$ and \underline{genus $1$}.
 In particular, it is the one with the maximum total curvature and positive genus (Proposition \ref{torus8pi1} and Theorem \ref{torus8pi2}). \end{itemize} \end{theorem} We show the existence in a special case for the fourth statement of Theorem \ref{main}.
-In addition, we know that there is at least one parameter family of complete improper affine fronts with the total curvature $-8\pi$ and genus $1$, each of which has different compex structure (Remark \ref{notunique}).
+In addition, we \tr{show} that there is at least one parameter family of complete improper affine fronts with the total curvature $-8\pi$ and genus $1$, each of which has different \trr{complex} structure (Remark \ref{notunique}).
 The complete classification is an open problem in the genus $1$ case.

-Moreover, the only known example of complete improper affine fronts of genus $1$ was composed by Mart\'{i}nez in \cite[Section 4, No.6]{IA-map}, whose total curvature is $-12\pi$.
-In the last of Section \ref{classificationsection}, we give a new example of genus $1$ surface whose total curvature is $-10\pi$.
+\trr{Furthermore}, the only known example of complete improper affine fronts of genus $1$ was composed by Mart\'{i}nez in \cite[Section 4, No.6]{IA-map}, whose total curvature is $-12\pi$. \tr{At the end} of Section \ref{classificationsection}, we give a new example of genus $1$ surface whose total curvature is $-10\pi$.